pi-infected/alexandria-library/README.md

 This repository is a work in progress.
 It is undocumented up to now.
 For me information, contact me at pirolla40 [at] gmail [dot] com

+This project is built on top of the OpenSemanticSearch Engine https://opensemanticsearch.org/